 I haven’t been the best at treating my body well over the years.
-Battles with my ED have been constant and have stretched forth for years at a time and I had given little thought to how my body was a gift instead of the enemy.
-Or how my ED had nothing to do with my body at all but instead it was there because of the hatred that had developed within myself.
+Battles with my eating disorders have been constant and have stretched forth for years at a time and I had given little thought to how my body was a gift instead of the enemy.
+Or how my eating disorder had nothing to do with my body at all but instead it was there because of the hatred that had developed within myself.
 It was not because I could not cope with our media-saturated culture; I developed it because I could not cope with the experiences happening in my life.
 My body was the target of the emotions and mental illness that became storms inside of me that I could not seem to escape or be rescued from.

 A philosopher by the name of Clement wrote: